What to Do When Your Car Insurance Company Leaves Your State

 How the Assigned Risk Pool Works

 An assigned risk pool is a state-supervised insurance program that compels all licensed insurers operating in the state to participate and share the burden of covering drivers who cannot obtain coverage elsewhere.
+Policies are distributed proportionally — a company with 10% of the state's voluntary market share receives 10% of assigned risk policies.
 When you apply, the state assigns you to a participating insurer, which is required to issue you a policy regardless of your risk profile.

 This isn't charity — you'll still pay premiums.
-But coverage is guaranteed.
+But coverage is guaranteed, and all 50 states maintain some version of this program.

 Feature Assigned Risk Pool Voluntary Market